How much does it cost to build your own pool table?

 Your space can fit a pool table 84 inches long and 52 inches wide.
 Standard pool table sizes are 7 foot, 8 foot, 8 1/2 foot and 9 foot long.
 Your space would best fit a 7 foot table.
 Always use the ACTUAL PLAYING SURFACE dimensions to represent the pool table in your room, not 4′ by 8′ rectangles!

-Go with a 7 foot pool table if you don’t have enough space for a larger table.
+The 7 foot pool table, otherwise known as the “bar box.”
+7 foot tables are most popular in local bars. … Go with a 7 foot pool table if you don’t have enough space for a larger table.
 It will be enough to dust off your cue stick whenever you need to.
-It’s not the best size pool table to have but it will get the job done to practice in your home, apartment, condo, or townhouse.

 Should I buy a 7 or 8 foot pool table?